Ann Li

 Focus groups with instructors and leadership

-Immersive, activity-based engagement
+Facilitating immersive, activity-based engagement

 Participating in welding training immersion

-I led the design and facilitation of a series of co-design workshops and participatory ideation sessions.
 It was important to us that we emphasize a participatory design approach, rather than classical theory-based or researcher-led approaches.
 In order to accomplish this, I aimed to identify and provide suitable tools and processes for our community partners.
 I developed workshop agendas that incorporated various methods, including projective techniques (diagramming, journey mapping, storyboarding), and creative activities.

 Experiential co-design workshops conducted with community collaborators at the partner site